 We shouldn’t worry about roulette’s popularity just because skill-based games are flourishing.
-A lot of people seem to think that doomsday has arrived for traditional casino games.
+A lot of people seem to think that doomsday has arrived for traditional casino and roulette games.
 Despite the hundreds of years of success that they’ve had in luring gamblers to their tables, there’s a notion going around that traditional casino games won’t be able to fully withstand the disruption that is happening in the gambling industry.
 That casinos are moving from classics like roulette to more skill-based games, which have been largely enabled by technological advancements and online gambling.

 Hear enough of that chatter and it’s easy to start believing it.
 Maybe the conception of casinos we’ve grown up with will be entirely different from the next generation’s.
 Perhaps roulette becomes a fringe casino offering that only gets frequented by a small subset of chance-based gamblers among a sea of skill-oriented sheeple.